medhatjachour/mazboot/README.md

         .
 Caching: Cache models to reduce load times.
         .
 Progressive Loading: Load basic geometry first and enhance as needed.
 5. Wishlist and Favorites:
     .
-Let users save products to their wishlist or favorites list.
+Let users save products to their wishlist or favourites list.
      .Provide an easy way for them to access these saved items.
 6. Product Recommendations:
     .
-Use machine learning algorithms (if possible) to recommend related products based on user behavior (e.g., viewed products, purchased items).
+Use machine learning algorithms (if possible) to recommend related products based on user behaviour (e.g., viewed products, purchased items).
 7. Checkout Process:
     .
 Guide users through a smooth checkout process.
     .
 Include steps like shipping address, payment method, and order summary.